tomas-langer/helidon-conference/README.md

 ### SE HTTP Client
 We have a choice for Helidon SE of using the HTTP client in Java (available since version 11), or any reactive/asynchronous HTTP client.

 For our example we will use JAX-RS reactive client from Jersey.
-This adds a few dependencies to our project:
+_This step will prevent us from doing the GraalVM `native-image` example, as Jersey client is not supported by it_ This adds a few dependencies to our project:

 ```xml